karlseguin/the-little-mongodb-book/en/mongodb.markdown

 ## Few or Many Collections ##
 Given that collections don't enforce any schema, it's entirely possible to build a system using a single collection with a mishmash of documents but it would be a very bad idea.
 Most MongoDB systems are laid out somewhat similarly to what you'd find in a relational system, though with fewer collections.
 In other words, if it would be a table in a relational database, there's a chance it'll be a collection in MongoDB (many-to-many join tables being an important exception as well as tables that exist only to enable one to many relationships with simple entities).

 The conversation gets even more interesting when you consider embedded documents.
 The example that frequently comes up is a blog.
 Should you have a `posts` collection and a `comments` collection, or should each `post` have an array of `comments` embedded within it?
 Setting aside the 16MB document size limit for the time being (all of *Hamlet* is less than 200KB, so just how popular is your blog?), most developers should prefer to separate things out.
-It's simply cleaner, more performant and more explicit.
-MongoDB's flexible schema allows you to combine the two approaches by embedded only a few comments (maybe the first few) and keeping the rest in their own collection.
+It's simply cleaner, gives you better performance and more explicit.
+MongoDB's flexible schema allows you to combine the two approaches by keeping comments in their own collection but embedding a few comments (maybe the first few) in the blog post to be able to display them with the post.
 This follows the principle of keeping together data that you want to get back in one query.

 There's no hard rule (well, aside from 16MB).
 Play with different approaches and you'll get a sense of what does and does not feel right.

 ## In This Chapter ##
 Our goal in this chapter was to provide some helpful guidelines for modeling your data in MongoDB, a starting point, if you will.
 Modeling in a document-oriented system is different, but not too different, than in a relational world.
-You have a lot more flexibility and one constraint, but for a new system, things tend to fit quite nicely.
+You have more flexibility and one constraint, but for a new system, things tend to fit quite nicely.
 The only way you can go wrong is by not trying.

 # Chapter 5 - When To Use MongoDB #
 By now you should have a feel for where and how MongoDB might fit into your existing system.
 There are enough new and competing storage technologies that it's easy to get overwhelmed by all of the choices.